simplifi/goverseer/docs/executioners/shell_executioner.md

   `echo "Data received: $GOVERSEER_DATA"`.
 - `shell`: (Optional) This specifies the shell to use for executing the command.
   Defaults to `/bin/sh` if not provided.
+- `work_dir`: (Optional) This specifies the directory where the executioner stores the data file.
+Defaults to the `/tmp` if not provided.
+- `persist_data`: (Optional) This determines whether the command and data will persist after completion.
+This can be useful to enable when troubleshooting configured commands but should generally remain disabled otherwise.
+Defaults to `false` if not provided.

 **Example Configuration:**